-The recertification cycle for a BMSC credential holder begins the day the BMSC credential is awarded and is active for one calendar year.
-There are 3 important dates to remember as a BMSC credential holder.
+The recertification cycle for an AHCC credential holder begins the day the AHCC credential is awarded and is active for one calendar year.
+There are 3 important dates to remember as an AHCC credential holder.
 1.)
 Your original certification date, the date you passed your initial exam.
 2.)
 Your anniversary date, which denotes the beginning of your current 12 month cycle, and 3.)
 Your expiration date, which denotes the end of your current 12 month cycle.
 It is important that all annual CEUs occur between the anniversary date and the expiration date.